Four Robbins Geller Attorneys Recognized as Northern California Super Lawyers and Rising Stars for 2016

 Susan K. Alexander has more than 30 years of appellate experience, briefing and arguing on behalf of defrauded investors in nearly all of the federal circuits around the country.
 Among her most notable cases are In re VeriFone Holdings, Inc. Sec.
 Litig. ($95 million recovery), which is one of the largest securities class action settlements ever achieved in the Northern District of California, and the successful appellate ruling in Alaska Elec.
 Pension Fund v.
 Flowserve Corp. ($55 million recovery).
 Alexander has briefed or argued on behalf of defrauded investors in the First, Second, Fourth, Fifth, Sixth, Seventh, Eighth, Ninth, Tenth and Eleventh Circuits.
 She was recently elected to be a member of the American Academy of Appellate Lawyers, an invitation-only fellowship that recognizes outstanding appellate lawyers and is committed to advancing the administration of justice and promoting the highest standards of professionalism and advocacy in appellate courts.
 Additionally, at the request of the Ninth Circuit, Alexander chairs the Court’s Advisory Rules Committee.
 She is also the Ninth Circuit’s Pro Bono Program District Coordinator for Northern California and Hawaii.
 She receives the Super Lawyer honor for the second consecutive year.

 Daniel J. Pfefferbaum was a key member of two Robbins Geller teams handling class action lawsuits that recently resulted in significant litigation victories.
 After more than four years of litigation and on the eve of trial, Pfefferbaum and other Robbins Geller attorneys led shareholders to a $65 million recovery in a securities class action against Psychiatric Solutions Inc. and four of its former and current executives.
-The settlement is the largest securities class action recovery in the Middle District of Tennessee in almost a decade.
+The settlement is the fourth largest securities class action recovery in the Middle District of Tennessee in almost a decade.
 Pfefferbaum is currently prosecuting two class actions against Donald J. Trump on behalf of former “Trump University” students.
 He receives the Rising Star honor for the fourth consecutive year.

 Matthew Melamed’s practice focuses on representing institutional and individual investors in securities litigation and whistleblowers who report wrongdoing to the SEC, CFTC and IRS.
 He was recently part of the litigation team that obtained a $50 million recovery on behalf of investors in medical device company St. Jude Medical.
 The case settled as trial loomed and after four and one half years of litigation.
 The settlement resolves accusations that St. Jude Medical misled investors by utilizing heavily discounted end-of-quarter bulk sales to meet quarterly expectations, which created a false picture of demand by increasing customer inventory due of St. Jude Medical devices.
 Melamed was named a Rising Star for the second consecutive year.